calumk/script-orchestra/commands_data/Note.md

-# THIS DIRECTORY IS PUBLIC
+# THIS DIRECTORY IS NOT SHARED, but could be vunerable to a path traversal attack

-It is served at /commands_data